lightning/bolts/01-messaging-crypto-and-init.md

 session.

 The *maximum* size of _any_ transport message MUST NOT exceed 65535 bytes.
-A maximum payload size of 65535 simplifies testing and also makes memory management and avoid exhaustion attacks easy.
-Note that the protocol messages encapsulated in within the encrypted transport messages can be larger that the maximum transport messages.
+A maximum payload size of 65535 simplifies testing, makes memory management easier and helps mitigate memory exhaustion attacks.
+Note that the protocol messages encapsulated within the encrypted transport messages can be larger than the maximum transport messages.
 If a party wishes to send a message larger then 65535 bytes, then they can simply partition the message into chunks less than the maximum size, sending each of them sequentially.
 Messages which exceed the